econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 % And, rather than being constant with age as economists typically assume, @albert2012differences provide evidence that risk aversion increases with age.

-%% MNW: Leave that sentence commented out.
-It's mostly irrelevant, except to the extent that increasing CRRA with age would make the MPC go to zero as market resources go to infinity.

 Some recent work suggests that taking beliefs data into account could resolve many of the problems that have long beset the life cycle modeling literature.
 For example, @velasquezgiraldoJMP shows that even college-educated people systematically have held beliefs about stock market returns that are pessimistic compared to what the market has historically delivered.
 He argues that this explains why people have been less eager to invest in stocks than would be predicted by models calibrated with economists' more optimistic expectations, and that the portfolio investment behavior of college-educated people over most of their lives is reasonably consistent with *subjectively* rational decision-making (i.e. given their beliefs).